Financial planning tools and services to put you on the path to the future you want

-3. High Rate of Return: Another situation when a Roth conversion could reduce taxes is when you think that the money in your retirement account will likely earn a relatively high rate of return.
+Another situation when a Roth conversion could reduce taxes is when you think that the money in your retirement account will likely grow significantly.
 If you do a Roth conversion before you see these big gains, then you will be paying taxes on a lower dollar amount and all growth in that account will be tax free.

-NOTE: Many people convert small amounts one year at a time to spread out the tax burden.
+NOTE: Many people convert small amounts each year to spread out the tax burden.
 You do not need to convert an entire account.

 Taxes are confusing and complicated and are perhaps evolving.
 Before converting money to a Roth account, you may want to collaborate with a CERTIFIED FINANCIAL PLANNER™ professional from NewRetirement Advisors to identify and achieve your goals.

 You also want to make sure that your tax strategy is part of your overall retirement plan.
 NewRetirement Planner is a rich and detailed tool that addresses many different aspects of personal finance, including taxes.

 The tool enables you to try different scenarios — including modeling a Roth conversion.
 You will be able to immediately see your tax differences and compare cash flow, estate value and more before and after the conversion.